tash-g/WAAL_climate/README.md

 ## Overview
 This repository contains scripts and data to recreate the main results and figures of the following manuscript:

 Plastic behaviour buffers climate variability in the wandering albatross _Diomedea exulans_.
 (2024) Gillies N., Thorley J., Weimerskirch H., Jenouvrier S., Barbraud C., Delord K., Patrick SC.
-Ecology and Evolution.
+Ecology and Evolution, 14(12): e70631.
 DOI: https://doi.org/10.1002/ece3.70631

 ## Scripts
 A short description of each script is given below.